 Denise Gallagher is a writer, illustrator, and graphic designer.
 Her illustration style has been described as whimsical with a bit of an edge.
-One of her illustrations (at right) is featured in the coffee-table book Here Kitty Kitty by (Chronicle, 2015).
-Denise lives in Louisiana.
+Denise is the author of A Tip Tap Tale and the illustrator of Jean-le-Chasseur et Ses Chiens by Barry Jean Ancelet.
+She lives in Louisiana.
 View more of her illustration portfolio at denisegallagher.com.

 Ginger Johnson received an MFA in Writing for Children and Young Adults from Vermont College, where she studied under the tutelage of Kathi Appelt, Martine Leavitt, Sarah Ellis, and Tim Wynne-Jones.
 While there, she won the Marion Dane Bauer award, and in the summer of 2014 she was awarded a letter of merit from SCBWI for the WIP grant.
-Bloomsbury will publish her middle grade novel Spectrum in Spring 2018.
+Bloomsbury will publish her debut middle grade novel The Splintered Light in September 2018.

 Matthew & Sarah Kelly